Matthew Bayliss, PhD

 Astrophysicist

 I am an observer by trade and enjoy working with instrumentation and data at all wavelengths.
-I am particular experienced with optical, near-infrared (NIR), and X-ray data.
+I have many years of experience working with optical, near-infrared (NIR), and X-ray data.
 The broad goal of my research is to describe the way in which stars, galaxies, and structure on the largest observable scales developed into its current form, starting from the Big Bang.
 Much of my research uses large samples of galaxy clusters that are selected both from their optical+NIR light, and with the Sunyaev Zel'dovich (SZ) Effect, to test predictions for structure formation.
 Within the galaxy cluster zoo, I spend a lot of my time working with strong lensing clusters where the strong lensing phenomenon yields information about the structure and properties of the cluster lenses while also providing highly magnified images of distant background galaxies.
-I use a wide range of facilities in my research, including incredible NASA observaties like JWST, the Hubble Space Telescope and the Chandra X-ray Observatory.
-I also make frequent use of large ground-based observatories like Magellan and Gemini, and I currently serve of the Board of Directors for the Gemini Observatory.
+I use a wide range of facilities in my research, including incredible NASA observatories like JWST, the Hubble Space Telescope and the Chandra X-ray Observatory.
+I also make frequent use of large ground-based observatories such as Magellan and Gemini, and I currently serve of the Board of Directors for the Gemini Observatory.

 I have a strong interest in science education and outreach.
-I have organized and spoken at numerous public science events, and given large public astronomy lectures, including the Harvard-Smithsonian monthly Observatory Night talk, and a public lecture at the Keene, NH public library hosted by the Keene Amateur Astronomy Club.
+My outreach experience includes organizing public science events, and giving large public astronomy lectures, including the Harvard-Smithsonian monthly Observatory Night talk, and a public lecture at the Keene, NH public library hosted by the Keene Amateur Astronomy Club.
 See the Outreach page for a little more info about some of my recent (and not so recent) work in this area.
 I am always happy to talk about my research (or other topics in astronomy and astrophysics) so please feel free to contact me if you're looking to find a guest speaker or something along those lines.

 Very young me helping to install the Goodman Spectrograph on the SOAR 4.1m Telescope on Cerro Pachon, in the Chilean Andes.
 This was my first experience using a large, research-grade telescope and it hooked me for life on observational astronomy.